Witnesses for Fixpoint Games on Lattices: Transforming Witnesses and Winning Strategies

 From Lemma~\ref{lem:witness-degr} we obtain $\cdegr(\du{b'}) \le \degr(a')$ and we have which follows from the choice of strategy.

 When the game continues according to this strategy, $\forall$ will play basis elements of smaller and smaller degree and finally win because $\exists$ has no move left. \end{proof}

 We will now explain how to construct a witness from a winning strategy for $\forall$ in the dual game on $\be\colon\lt{B}\to\lt{B}$, using the strategy from Proposition~\ref{prop:finite-winning-strategy-dual}.
-The construction is such that it also provides the winning strategy for the witness in the game on $\lo$ (cf. Proposition~\ref{Wd,be,A to Wp,lo,E}).
+From the construction one can also extract a winning strategy for the witness in the game on $\lo$ (cf. Proposition~\ref{Wd,be,A to Wp,lo,E}).

 \begin{toappendix} \begin{proposition} Assume that $\be$ is co-proper wrt.\ $\mb{B}$, which implies the existence of a finitary winnning strategy $\strat_{d,\be}^\forall$ for $\forall$ in the dual game on $\be\colon\lt{B}\to\lt{B}$. (cf. Proposition~\ref{prop:finite-winning-strategy-dual}).